simonlotzkar/autoblocks/README.md

 As a user, I want to be able to:
 </p>

-- view a list of characters (aka 'play') by their names, groups, and hp ☑
 - simulate rolling any number of dice, with any number of sides, and with any modifier ☑
+- view a list of statblocks by their names, (aka the 'library') and do the following: ☑
+    - select statblock in library and do the following: ☑
+        - display all statblock stats and actions ☑
+        - add any number of statblock to play as new characters ☑
+    - add new, custom statblock to the library. ☑
+- view a list of characters (aka 'play') by their names, groups, and hp; and do the following: ☑
   - select character in play and do the following: ☑
       - display all character stats and actions ☑
       - enter roll menu for character and do the following: ☑
           - roll character action ☑
           - roll character ability check ☑
           - roll character initiative ☑
       - edit character hitpoints ☑
       - change character group ☑
       - delete character from play ☑
   - select group in play and do the following: ☑
     - display characters in group by all stats ☑
     - enter roll menu for group and do the following: ☑
       - roll group action ☑
       - roll group ability check ☑
       - roll group initiative ☑
     - edit group hp ☑
     - remove group from characters ☑
     - delete group and its characters from play ☑
-- view a list of statblocks by their names, sorted alphabetically (aka the 'library') and do the following: ☑
-  - select statblock in library and do the following: ☑
-    - display all statblock stats and actions ☑
-    - add any number of statblock to play as new characters ☑
-  - add new, custom statblock to the library. ☑

 ### Currently added default statblocks:
 - Orc